Building a retail sales team that performs well, lasts long, and represents your brand with pride isn’t easy.

 This continued support isn’t offered as an upsell, but it’s a part of the brand’s long-standing commitment to care.
 The same staff who help clients select rugs are often the ones who stay in touch years later to assist with maintenance or new design needs.
 It’s a service model based on respect, consistency, and long-term connection.

 Great retail teams know the real work begins after checkout.
-Encourage your staff to provide service and support long after the sale is made.
+Encourage your staff to provide service and support after the sale is made.
 When customers feel genuinely cared for, they become loyal advocates.

 Conclusion